XavierJiezou/cloudseg/README.md

 - `root: Specifies the dataset path.
 - `gpu`: Specifies the device to use for running the evaluation.

+## Visualization

+We have published the pre-trained model's visualization results of various datasets on Hugging Face at [Hugging Face](https://huggingface.co/XavierJiezou/cloud-adapter-models/tree/vis).
+If you prefer not to run the code, you can directly visit the repository to download the visualization results.

 ## Supported Methods